 So great news – you’ve got a 3-week trip planned around the North Island of New Zealand and you’re setting off from Auckland.
 The first place to visit will be the Bay of Islands and although there’s heaps of stuff to do once you get up there, make sure you take the time on your drive north to stop off at some of the little gems along the way – it’s a great way to break up your journey but also discover some of the great things that are not always listed in the ‘things to do’ guides.
-If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Auckland – we’re not New Zealand’s favourite rental car company for no reason!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Auckland – we’re not one of New Zealand’s favourite rental car companies for no reason!
 So, without further ado – let’s GO!

 - Route map with key locations

 - 5 seats

 - Large Bags

 - Auto trans

 You could spend 21 days in and around Auckland alone there is so much to do but with only 21 days to explore all of the North Island, 1 day in NZ’s largest city, home to 1.3 million people and known as the City of Sails is all we can afford.
 After a nice stroll in downtown Auckland, checking out the Viaduct area and maybe grabbing a bite to eat it’s time to get to know your new hire car a little better.
 A perfect place to start is to head out west through the suburbs and out to the Waitakere Ranges.
 With heaps of tracks through the lush forest, there is plenty to keep you busy here.
 If walking’s not your thing, keep driving through the forest and end up at one of the superb west coast beaches like Piha or Muriwai.
 The surf’s good out there and the black volcanic sand makes for an interesting day at the beach.

 If you’re looking for something a bit closer to home but still fancy a drive out, head on out to Devonport or even up to one of the North Shore’s laid back locations like Browns Bay where you can grab a coffee and watch the world go by.